guysoft/CustomPiOS/src/dist_generators/dist_example/src/docker/README.md

-Custom Pi OS with Docker
+CustomPiOS with Docker
 ========================

-Building a custom pi os within a docker environement will mean fewer changes to your host OS.
+Building a CustomPiOS within a docker environement will mean fewer changes to your host OS.

 Creating the Docker image
 -------------------------
-Before building with Docker, you must build the custom_pios image.
+Before building with Docker, you must build the CustomPiOS image.

 ```
-cd <custom pios folder>/src
+cd <CustomPiOS folder>/src
 ./build_docker
 ```